mlauritzen/mlauritzen.github.io/_posts/2020-05-24-building-my-robot-army-sentimental-robot.markdown

 Using this and a few other services, I created a <a href="https://sentimentalrobot.miksimal.com/" target="_blank">sentimental robot which reads the news</a>.
 More precisely, it grabs the top 10 BBC headlines each morning, chugs them into Comprehend for a sentiment analysis, and lets the user see the past few days' analyses.

-I might publish a more detailed walk-through of how this was built, but below are my high-level notes.
+I might publish a more detailed walk-through of how this was built, but below are my high-level notes and links to the Github repos.

 ### Backend: Lambda, Comprehend, Cloudwatch, DynamoDB, and API Gateway

+The Github repo for the backend <a href="https://github.com/miksimal/sentimental-robot-backend" target=_blank> can be found here</a>.

 #### Collecting, analysing and storing the headlines

 A Cloudwatch Rule is set to trigger a Lambda function to run every day at 10AM.

+This Lambda:
-This Lambda function scrapes the top 10 headlines from the BBC's website (bbc.co.uk).
-It then invokes a second Lambda function, providing it the 10 headlines.
++ scrapes the top 10 headlines from the BBC's website (bbc.co.uk),

-This second Lambda (written in Python) uses Amazon Comprehend to analyse the sentiment of the headlines and then gives back the resulting analysis to the first Lambda.

-Finally, the first Lambda posts the headlines along with a date and the sentiment analysis to a table in DynamoDB.
++ it then makes a request to the Comprehend service, providing the headlines,
++ finally, it formats the results and puts them into a DynamoDB table.

 #### Allowing the frontend to query the headlines database table

 Through API Gateway, I made available the endpoint https://gp7dnv8i52.execute-api.eu-west-1.amazonaws.com/dev/getlatestbbc/ that the client can make GET requests to.

-A GET request to this endpoint triggers a Lambda which queries the DynamoDB table for the headlines and analyses returns them to the requester in reverse chronological order.
+A GET request to this endpoint triggers a Lambda which queries the DynamoDB table for the past 7 days' headlines and their analyses.

 ### Frontend and hosting/distribution: React, Bootstrap, s3, and CloudFront

+The Github repo for the frontend <a href="https://github.com/miksimal/sentimental-robot-frontend" target=_blank> can be found here</a>.

 The frontend is a very simple React app, using React Bootstrap for styling (in particular, for the 'Accordion' that displays the result for each day and more info when clicked).